lteranux/demo/README.md

 updates

-On a branch called updates.
+I hope this isn't much of a problem